Illinois Drinking Water Contamination & the Benefits of Water Quality Tests

 This is not Illinois’ only water quality problem.
 There have also been concerns with brown water coming out of taps in St. Charles, smelly, foul-tasting water delivered to Elgin residents, and high radon levels in water throughout Kane County.
 Each of these topics has been covered in greater detail in our prior blog posts.

 All of this information can be scary to digest.
 Obviously, we don’t want to consider that our home’s water, which we use and consume frequently, may be harming us.
 Fortunately, there is an easy way to set your mind at ease.
-Having professionals come out and test your water is a relatively inexpensive way to determine whether you have anything to worry about.
-Since conditions affecting your water quality can change, it’s wise to have your water tested periodically, whether you get it from a well or from a municipal water supply.
+Having professionals come out to conduct a water quality test is a relatively inexpensive way to determine whether you have anything to worry about.
+Since conditions affecting your water quality can change, it’s wise to book water quality tests periodically, whether you get it from a well or from an Illinois municipal water supply.
 We recommend testing your water at least once a year.

 Prairie State Water Solutions offers water quality testing services and water systems in St. Charles, Illinois and an array of other areas.
 Contact us to learn more about water testing solutions and water treatment systems.